tfabris/BlueGigaEmpeg/README.md

   that represents the connected Arduino (this will be different on each system).

-- Select "Tools" then "Serial Monitor".
+- Select "Tools" then "Serial Monitor", or press the magnifying glass icon in the upper right corner of the window.
 The serial monitor will appear.
   Set it to 115200 BPS and set line endings to "both NL & CR".

 When connected to this serial terminal interface, everything you type is sent